beccasjames/issue-creator/README.md

 ## Notes

-1) There is not support for adding multiple assignees yet :(
+1) This script relies on an external library called [github3.py](https://github3py.readthedocs.io/en/master/).
+There is no support for adding multiple assignees yet :(